 I am pretty sure that the plan is not for me to sit here drinking coffee, eating too many biscuits and waiting for something to drop into my lap.
-Treading water.
-Killing time.
-I need to find some get-up-and-go, and for someone low on confidence and energy, whose inclination is towards excessive napping and whose default position is procrastination, get-up-and-go takes a bit of finding.
+Just treading water.
+I need to find some get-up-and-go, and for someone low on confidence and energy, whose inclination is towards excessive napping and whose default position is procrastination, I'm going to need some help.

 I do think that recently you have been prompting me.
-Not in any subtle sort of way, either.
-It's become impossible to ignore, and so here I am.
-Trying to work out what comes next.
+Not in any subtle sort of way, either; it's become impossible to ignore, and so here I am, preparing myself for the next step.

 Max Lucado (Again.
 I am a big fan) said this:

 'What about you?
 As God calls, he equips.
 Our maker gives assignments to people.
 What have you done well?
 What have you loved to do?
 Stand at the intersection of your affections and successes and find your uniqueness.
 You have one.
 An uncommon call to an uncommon life.'(Cure for the Common Life, 2006, Thomas Nelson)

 I want to live an uncommon life.
 I don't want to be run of the mill.
 I don't want to meet you on the Big Day and feel that I let you down.
 I don't want for you to ask me what I did with the gifts you gave me and for me to be unable to look you in the face because I never tried.
 I don't want to look back and see how wonderful the tapestry of my life could have been if only I'd had more...what?
 Courage?
 Faith?
 Get-up-and-go?